-If you recently bought a Volvo or are planning to buy one, you may already be familiar with the term “extended warranty.”
-Extended warranties, also known as vehicle protection plans, offer peace of mind by covering expensive repairs after the original factory warranty expires.
+If you recently bought a Volvo or are planning to buy one, you may already be familiar with the term "extended warranty."
+Also known as vehicle protection plans, plans like the Volvo extended warranty offer peace of mind by covering expensive repairs after the original factory warranty expires.
 Most dealers offer extended warranties at the time of purchase of a new vehicle, but you have to remember that’s not your only option.

 We understand choosing your Volvo extended warranty provider is not a decision that you take lightly, so we conducted extensive research on the best extended warranty providers for Volvo.
 After all, when you buy a Volvo, you would like to be able to drive it for a long time without busting your budget on repairs.